gem/oq-engine/doc/manual/oq-manual.rst

 files:

--  ``structural_fragility_file``: a parameter used to define the path to a structural fragilitymodel file
+-  ``structural_fragility_file``: a parameter used to define the path to a structural *Fragility Model* file

--  ``nonstructural_fragility_file``: a parameter used to define the path to a nonstructural fragilitymodel file
+-  ``nonstructural_fragility_file``: a parameter used to define the path to a nonstructural *Fragility Model* file

--  ``contents_fragility_file``: a parameter used to define the path to a contents fragilitymodel file
+-  ``contents_fragility_file``: a parameter used to define the path to a contents *Fragility Model* file

--  ``business_interruption_fragility_file``: a parameter used to define the path to a business interruption fragilitymodel file
+-  ``business_interruption_fragility_file``: a parameter used to define the path to a business interruption *Fragility Model* file

 It is important that the ``lossCategory`` parameter in the metadata section for each provided fragility model file (“structural”,